pszonkadonk/finance_and_python/README.md

-Utilizing this project to familiarize myself with Python scientific programming packages.
+Utilizing this project to familiarize myself with Python scientific programming packages for my Natural Language Processing class